faker-js/faker/docs/guide/upgrading.md

 Now, this throws an error raising awareness of that bad value.

 This affects the `refDate` parameter of the `anytime()`, `birthdate()`, `past()`, `future()`, `recent()` and `soon()`, methods as well as the `from` and `to` parameters of `between()` and `betweens()`.

-### Images now have random width, height and other options by default

-`faker.image.url()` now returns an image url with a random width and height by default.
-To obtain the previous behavior, pass `{width: 640, height: 480}`.

-`faker.image.urlLoremFlickr()` now returns an image url with a random width and height by default.
-To obtain the previous behavior, pass `{width: 640, height: 480}`.

-`faker.image.urlPicsumPhotos()` now returns an image url with a random width and height by default, additionally images may be converted to grayscale and blurred at random.
-To obtain the previous behavior, pass `{width: 640, height: 480, blur: 0, grayscale: false}`

-`faker.image.dataUri()` now returns an image url with a random width and height by default, additionally the type of the image is now random.
-To obtain the previous behavior, pass `{width: 640, height: 480, type: 'svg-uri'}`.

 ### Prices now return more price-like values